aaronma37/WoW_Hardcore/README.md

 ### Removed Verification Components
 Rules in this addon function as guiderails and there is no "Failure" that can be appealed.
 For example, the `No Auction House` rule will close the auction house if you attempt to open interact with the auctioneer, as opposed to applying a `failed` status to your character.
 Security related warning text, verification tab, and verification status via inspection have been removed.
 Since this is a self-imposed challenge, this addon makes no effort to detect cheating.
 Instead it provides a framework for communities to use rulesets (if they want), and aims to optimize for performance and user experience.

+## Instructions
+### Import from the Hardcore Addon
+You can import character information from the Hardcore addon to HardcoreUnlocked (but not the other way around).
+In order to do this, you need to have both addons running at the same time.
+Upon login you should see a message saying that both addon version are detected.
+You can type `/hcu ImportFromHCU` in order to import your character data.
+Upon entering that command, you should see a messaage saying that the import was successful.
+If you see a message saying that the Hardcore Addon was not detected, make sure that both addons are running.  **NOTE** Make sure to turn off the Hardcore addon after importing.

 ## Contributions

 Please reachout to Yazpad (discord: lakai.#2409) to request additional rules/features/suggestions.
 Feel free to copy or distribute (GNU GPLv3).
 Feel free to make pull requests on github.